BIP WSIiZ

 KONSULTACJE

 Robert Pater Ph.D. is an associate professor of economics at the University of Information Technology and Management (UITM) in Rzeszów, Poland.
 He holds the position of the Head of the Department of Economics and Finance at UITM.
-A specialist in the field of macroeconomics and applied econometrics with particular application to the job vacancy market and labour demand.
-The subject of his habilitation achievement was the demand for labour.
+A specialist in the field of macroeconomics and applied econometrics with particular application to the job vacancy market and skill demand.
+The subject of his associate professorship achievement was the demand for labour and skills.
 His doctoral dissertation concerned the impact of the business cycles on the labour market.
 The degrees were awarded by the College of Economic Analysis at the Warsaw School of Economics.

-Author of 60 scientific publications on the labour market and several hundred other publications, including research reports and press articles, published in the national economic magazines and the main Internet media in the country.
-His scientific achievements include articles published in journals from the Journal Citation Reports list and publications in the best Polish economic journals.
-In the field of popularizing research results, he regularly collaborated with Polish magazines and newspapers.
+Author of 70 scientific publications on these topics and several hundred other publications, including research and policy reports, and popular science articles, published in national economic magazines and the main online media in the country.
+His scientific achievements include articles published in: Economic Modelling, Technological Forecasting & Social Change, Journal of Education and Work, Quality & Quantity, Survey Research Methods, Journal of Economic Asymmetries, and publications in the best Polish economic journals.

-Expert of the Educational Research Institute in Warsaw in the National Qualifications Framework.
-Since 2020, he has been supervising a research team whose goal is to provide information for the preparation by the Ministry of Education and Science in Poland of the annual Forecast of the demand for employees in vocational education occupations in the national and regional labour markets.
+Senior Expert in the Educational Research Institute in Warsaw within the National Qualifications Framework.
+Since 2020, he has been supervising a research team whose goal is to provide information for the preparation by the Ministry of National Education in Poland of the annual Forecast of the demand for employees in vocational education occupations in the national and regional labour markets.

-Participant in 30 research projects, including several international ones related to the labour market.
-Since 2004, he has been conducting regular research on estimating the job offers market in Poland, named the Help-Wanted Index for Poland.
-In 2017-2019, he supervised a project entitled: Horizontal educational mismatch: a new method of measurement with application to Poland, financed by the Ministry of Science and Higher Education in Poland (grant no. DIALOG 0127/2016).
-Since 2006 he cooperates with the Bureau for Investments and Economic Cycles in Warsaw in forecasting labour market in Poland with a system of leading indices.
+Co-investigator in over 40 research projects, including several international ones related to the labour market.
+Since 2004, he has been conducting regular research on job offers in Poland, entitled the Job Offers Barometer for Poland, which supplements official statistics with information on vacancies and skill demand.
+He cooperates with the Bureau for Investments and Economic Cycles in Warsaw in forecasting labour market in Poland with a system of leading indices.
+In 2017-2019, he supervised a project entitled: A method of continuous monitoring of educational mismatches in the Polish labour market at a detailed level, financed within the DIALOG program by the Ministry of Science and Higher Education.

 Arendt, Ł, Gałecka-Burdziak, E., Nuñez, F., Pater, R., Usabiaga, C. (2023).
 Skills Requirements Across Task-Content Groups in Poland – What On-Line Job Offers Tell Us?
 Technological Forecasting & Social Change 187, February, 122245. https://doi.org/10.1016/j.techfore.2022.122245.